benjamincblake/concordance_sys/version1/readme.txt

-version 1 concordance with tests
+version 1 concordance in c with expected input/output files provided.